aerth/seconfig/README.md

   * Needs security audit, code review.
   * Will most likely have breaking, backwards-incompatible-changes until stable.
   * It is up to your application to retrieve user input and handle hashing.
   * Key size must be 32 bytes.
+You can use the provided hash package to achieve this.
   * Probably not safe to use yet.
+Pull requests welcome.

 ## **usage**

+You provide your own GetUserInput() method to receive password from input or environment

 #### **Step One**